lilyhgxiao/PetLabs/README.md

 - Type in the name of the new item and edit the item’s attribute in the table below.
 - Then click on 'plus' icon to randomly select sprite for the new item.
 - Note: if the name of the item or if the sprite is not specified, an item cannot be create.
 - When you are happy with your new item click the ‘save’ icon at the top right corner of the page.
-This will take you back to the admin dashboard page.

 # Editing an Existing Item
 - To edit an existing item click on the ‘items’ picture.
 This will take you to the item list page.